We have five factories and 19 years of experience in plant extracts

 Cardiovascular Benefits:

 Oxidative stress is also a significant contributor to cardiovascular diseases.
-By reducing oxidative stress, Citrus bioflavonoids can help maintain the health of blood vessels, reduce inflammation, and support overall cardiovascular health.
+By reducing oxidative stress, citrus bioflavonoids can help maintain the health of blood vessels, reduce inflammation, and support overall cardiovascular health.

-In summary, the antioxidant properties of Citrus bioflavonoids are a cornerstone of their health-promoting effects.
+In summary, the antioxidant properties of citrus bioflavonoids are a cornerstone of their health-promoting effects.
 By combating oxidative stress and protecting cells from damage, these natural compounds contribute to a wide range of health benefits, from skin health to cardiovascular well-being.

 5. **Anti-Inflammatory Effects**